eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/initialize_monitoring.rst

 Multiple Monitor Support |Pro|
 ==============================

-*Fast DDS Monitor Pro* lets you run several monitors at the same time within a single workspace.
+*DDS Monitor Pro* lets you run several monitors at the same time within a single workspace.
 Each monitor connects to its own DDS environment.
 You can freely switch between monitors, open panes from different monitors simultaneously, or add new ones at any time during a session.